The PS5's removable stand is causing an uproar – but does it matter?

 How much does this actually matter?
 Well, it's arguably a complication for any kids who get the console for the holidays and don't want to mess around with tools to set up their PS5s – but it doesn't actually look that hard to get the screw off, based on the video.
 We'd bet a coin will do it.

 The fact that the stand is packed in is a good thing – for PS4, it's a separate purchase, although the shape of that console meant that you could pretty safely stack it vertically without any worries.
-The PS5 is a taller console – 360mm (or 15.4 inches) versus 304mm (12 inches) for the original PS4.
-The stand is ultimately a good thing, offering players flexibility and safety.
+The PS5 is a taller console – 390mm (or 15.4 inches) versus 304mm (12 inches) for the original PS4.
+The stand is ultimately there to offer players flexibility and safety.

 Sure, it's not as simple as just turning the console vertically or horizontally at will – but adding or removing a screw isn't the end of the world, either.